 CCA has three components: a Board of seven citizens appointed by the mayor and approved by City Council; a full-time Director with support staff; and a team of professional investigators.

-The operational/performance audit function in the City of Cincinnati is accomplished through an Internal Audit Section reporting to the Audit Committee and the CCIA Director.
+The operational/performance audit function in the City of Cincinnati is accomplished through an Internal Audit Division reporting to the Audit Committee and the CCIA Director.

 805 Central Ave., Suite 610